Upplication/landing/README.md

 ## Configure environment

 The file config.json contains the definition of all the configuration needed by the project.
 This definitions are grouped by environment.
 You can activate one environemnt by calling the paramenter `env`.
-Example `grunt deploy --env=localhost` load all the vars defined in the localhost section.
+Example `gulp deploy --env=localhost` load all the vars defined in the localhost section.
 All this vars are available at:

 * Jade templates by calling `#{localConfig.xxxx}`
 * Saas files by calling `@@config`. (#{localConfig.} cant be use because saas define his own vars in that way)